-Trade debtors are recognised at the nominal amounts due at the time of sale or service delivery.
-Other debtors may arise from transactions outside the usual operating activities of the Corporation and are recognised at their assessed amounts.
-Settlement of these amounts is required within 30 days.
+Trade debtors are recognised at the amounts due at the time of sale or service delivery i.e. the agreed purchase\contract price.
+Settlement of trade debtors is required within 30 days.
 The collectability of receivables is assessed periodically with provision being made for impairment.